Economic history of the Philippines: Regional responses

 The Network of East Asian Think Tanks proposed the establishment of the Asia Investment Infrastructure Fund (AIIF) to prioritize the funding of infrastructure projects in the region to support suffering industries.
 The AIIF, as well as multilateral institutions (especially the Asian Development Bank), also promotes greater domestic demand and intra-regional trade to offset the decline in exports to industrialized countries and narrow the development gap in the region.

 Since 2022

-On 30 June 2022, Ferdinand “Bongbong” Marcos Jr was sworn in as the president of the Philippines.
+On 30 June 2022, Bongbong Marcos was sworn in as the president of the Philippines.
 His policy has been to attract foreign investments, especially targeting sectors like renewable energy, infrastructure and mining.
 The response from international business communities has mainly been positive.
 GDP growth is expected to reach 6.0 percent in 2024, making the Philippines one of the fastest growing economies in the region.
 Inflation is expected to decline to 3.4 percent in 2024.

 In September 2025, the government enacted the Accelerated and Reformed Right-of-Way (ARROW) Act (Republic Act No. 12289), which streamlines land acquisition and compensation procedures for national infrastructure projects.
 The law aims to minimize project delays, improve transparency in public works, and accelerate the completion of roads, bridges, airports, and other priority developments.